dkachele/dkachele/README.md

 P.S.
 If you're really sick take the day off; if you're somewhat ill work from home.
 It's for the betterment of yourself and the department whatever you have, I guarantee, those that sit close to you don't want it, cause I know I don't want it nor do I want to take it home. **I mean this**

 *This document is a living breathing thing and likely incomplete.
-I update it frequently and would appreciate your feedback.*
+I update it frequently and would appreciate your feedback and welcome pull requests.*